 Luxury Hotels Galle Sri Lanka – Fort Bazaar

-Looks aren’t everything, and we were pleased to discover it was super comfortable too, with sumptuously soft beds, indulgent showers and air conditioning that actually worked (a must if you’re in Galle, it’s such a hot city).
-It’s quite rare to find a hotel that is both good looking and comfortable, so top marks to the folks behind Fort Bazaar.
-Perhaps our favourite aspect however was that although the hotel was full, it remained quiet and we hardly ever saw any of the other guests.
-It felt almost like our own private palace.
-Which is just as it should be.
+Looks aren’t everything, and we were pleased to discover it was super comfortable too, with sumptuously soft beds, indulgent showers, and air conditioning that actually worked (a must if you’re in Galle, it’s such a hot city).
+It’s quite rare to find a hotel that is good-looking and comfortable, so top marks to the folks behind Fort Bazaar.
+However, perhaps our favorite aspect was that although the hotel was full, it remained quiet, and we hardly ever saw any of the other guests.
+It felt almost like our own private palace, which is just as it should be.

 Recommended by Heather from Conversant Traveller

 Drive through Sri Lankan hill country, up the mountains, and into tea plantations, and you’ll find Madulkelle Tea and Eco Lodge.
 If the concept of luxury combined with simplicity is something you are looking for, Madulkelle is the right choice.
 The new fancy word “glamping” describes the experience in this remote hotel best.